simpleE-commerce/E-commerceDemo/README.md

 ```
 virtualenv -p python3.7 venv
 ```
 * Note that in order to run the above command we need to have both virtualenv and python3.7 installed on out system.
-We assume we are using Ubuntu18.04.

 Then we activate our virtual environment and install requirements.
 ```